This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 This medicine contains less than 1 mmol sodium (23 mg) per dose, i.e. it is essentially ‘sodium-free’.

-Please tell your doctor that you are taking Wegovy® if you are due to have surgery where you will be under anaesthesia (sleeping).
+Please tell your healthcare professional that you are taking Wegovy® if you are due to have surgery where you will be under anaesthesia (sleeping).

 Like all medicines, Wegovy® can cause side effects, although not everybody gets them.